-- (1) Could result in the regulators, including Department of Ecology or EPA, taking enforcement action that could lead to Ecology or EPA implementing the remedy and the Port liable for three times the costs incurred by the regulator. - (2) The Port would lose the opportunity to employ the flexibility contained in the controlling regulations, to define and direct the work, and to manage costs. - (3) Would not comply with Port's obligation to remediate the sites. - (4) Would not honor our cost sharing agreements for multiple sites. - (5) Would delay work previously agreed to under existing regulatory orders or under voluntary programs.
+- (1) Could result in the regulators, including Department of Ecology or the U.S. Environmental Protection Agency, taking enforcement action that could lead to them implementing the work.
+In this case, the Port would be liable for three times the costs incurred by the regulator. - (2) The Port would lose the opportunity to employ the flexibility contained in the controlling regulations, to define and direct the work, and to manage costs. - (3) Would not comply with Port's obligations to remediate the sites. - (4) Would not honor our cost sharing agreements for multiple sites. - (5) Would delay work previously agreed to under existing regulatory orders or under voluntary programs. - (6) Would erode trust between the Port, regulators, and the public, and may affect other projects and other agencies